xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 601/$
 ```

-Similar the approach we used to identify the BGP configuration model, we can see that the BGP operational model is platform independent (no platform substring), is defined in file `Cisco-IOS-XR-ipv4-bgp-oper.yang` and has a corresponding name `Cisco-IOS-XR-ipv4-bgp-oper`:
+If we look for the BGP operational model, we can see that the BGP operational model is platform independent (no platform substring), is defined in file `Cisco-IOS-XR-ipv4-bgp-oper.yang` and has a corresponding name `Cisco-IOS-XR-ipv4-bgp-oper`:

 ```
 601/$ ls *bgp*oper.yang